American Express Platinum Card Review

-Like most cards, the Platinum card offers a sizeable bonus when you are approved for the card and spend a certain amount of money on it within your first few months.
+Like most cards, the Platinum card offers a sizable bonus when you are approved for the card and spend a certain amount of money within your first few months.
 When I applied, my offer was 60,000 points after spending $5,000 in the first three months.
-However, there are apparently highly targetted 100,000 point offers — or even 125,000 — found from time to time.
+However, there are apparently highly targeted 100,000 point offers — or even 125,000 — found from time to time.
 Currently (at the time this article was published) the public offer is currently set at 100,000 points when you spend $6,000 in purchases in your first six months.
 Additionally, this unique offer also allows you to earn 10x points at restaurants and 10x points at Shop Small businesses for your first six months of membership, up to up to $25,000 in combined purchases.

 Earning Points (and their value)

 Outside of your welcome offer, you can of course earn points on a number of purchases.
 The majority of these purchases will earn you 1X points (e.g. $120 spent will earn you 120 points).
 However there are two travel categories that will earn you 5X in points.

 Note the language of that latter category as I’ve seen some confused by it: only prepaid hotel bookings made on Amex Travel qualify for this 5X points.
 Also, as of July 2021, these 5X categories have a cap of $500,000 in combined spending.